The Corporate Governance Review: USA

 Overview of governance regime

 The sources of corporate governance law and regulation in the United States are varied and interrelated.
-There are four key sources: state corporate law (predominantly Delaware, in which over half of all US publicly traded corporations are incorporated); the federal 1933 Securities Act and 1934 Securities Exchange Act, and the regulations of the US Securities and Exchange Commission (SEC) under those Acts; stock exchange listing rules (predominantly the New York Stock Exchange (NYSE) and the NASDAQ); and federal statutes in regard to particular areas of corporate practice (e.g., regulations promulgated by the Federal Reserve and other federal and state agencies with respect to banks and other financial institutions, and by other similar regulatory bodies in respect of communications, transportation and other regulated fields).
+Indeed, US corporate governance practices are also heavily influenced by investor and proxy advisory firm pressures, as well as company-specific factors.
+There are four key sources of legal and regulatory requirements: state corporate law (predominantly Delaware, in which over half of all US publicly traded corporations are incorporated); the federal 1933 Securities Act and 1934 Securities Exchange Act, and the regulations of the US Securities and Exchange Commission (SEC) under those Acts; stock exchange listing rules (predominantly the New York Stock Exchange (NYSE) and the NASDAQ); and federal statutes in regard to particular areas of corporate practice (e.g., regulations promulgated by the Federal Reserve and other federal and state agencies with respect to banks and other financial institutions, and by other similar regulatory bodies in respect of communications, transportation and other regulated fields).
 Because of the federal system of US law, different sources of law are not always harmonised, and corporations are often subject to different obligations to federal and state governments, regulators at each level of government and demands of other relevant bodies, such as the applicable stock exchange.
-This mosaic of rules and regulations, and the mechanisms by which they are implemented and enforced, make for an environment of frequent change and evolution.
+This mosaic of rules and regulations, and the mechanisms by which they are implemented and enforced, make for an environment of constant change and evolution.

 State law fiduciary duties of directors and officers are predominantly enforced by private actions led by plaintiffs' lawyers.
 These private actions generally fall into one of two categories: class-action suits on behalf of a particular group of the corporation's shareholders (typically all shareholders who bought or sold during a particular period or all unaffiliated shareholders) and derivative suits, purportedly on behalf of the corporation itself.
 Putative class-action suits must satisfy the criteria under the Federal Rules of Civil Procedure or analogous provisions of state law before being permitted to proceed as a class action, including the numerousness of the class members, the commonality of legal and factual issues among members of the class, the typicality of the claims or defences of the representative parties to the class and the fairness and adequacy of the representative parties' protection of the class interests.
 Derivative suits, creatures of state corporate law, provide a mechanism by which shareholder plaintiffs can in theory represent the corporation in suing the corporation's own board of directors or management, sometimes after complying with a 'demand' procedure in which the plaintiff must request that the corporation file suit and be rebuffed.
 In certain circumstances, especially when it can be shown that the board of directors is for some reason conflicted with respect to the alleged breach of duty, this demand requirement is excused and the shareholder will be permitted to pursue a claim in the corporation's name without further enquiry.

 The two primary US stock exchanges, the NYSE and the NASDAQ, each make rules with which corporations must comply as a condition to being listed on these exchanges.
-These listing rules address all aspects of corporate governance, including topics such as director independence, the composition of various board committees, requirements to submit certain matters to a vote of shareholders, regulation of dual-class stock structures and other special voting rights, publication of and topics covered by corporate governance guidelines, and even requirements relating to the corporation's public website.
+These listing rules address all aspects of corporate governance, including topics such as board composition and director independence, the composition of various board committees, requirements to submit certain matters to a vote of shareholders, regulation of dual-class stock structures and other special voting rights, publication of and topics covered by corporate governance guidelines, and even requirements relating to the corporation's public website.
 These rules are enforced by the threat of public reprimand from the exchanges, temporary suspension of trading for repeat offences and permanent delisting for perennially or egregiously non-compliant companies.
+New NASDAQ rules also require expansive disclosures regarding board-level diversity, as further discussed below.

 Although proxy advisory firms are not a source of law, their guidelines figure significantly in the corporate governance landscape.
 These advisory firms exert pressure on corporations to conform to the governance standards they promulgate by issuing director election voting recommendations to each publicly traded corporation's shareholders based on the corporation's compliance with the advisory firm's published standards.
+In addition, when shareholders submit proposals to change a company's governance or disclosures to a vote, proxy advisory firms issue recommendations that are highly influential if not outcome-determinative in driving such proposals to receive majority support.
 Proxy advisory firms wield outsized influence on corporate elections, especially among institutional investors such as pension funds.2 One study found that a recommendation from ISS to withhold a favourable vote in an uncontested director election correlated with a 20.9 per cent decline in favourable voting.3 In addition, a 2013 study sponsored by Stanford University found that companies were altering their compensation programmes to comply with proxy advisory firms' ever-evolving policies.4 The US Congress, the US Department of Labor and the SEC have raised questions regarding fiduciary responsibility in the context of the outsourcing of proxy voting decisions to proxy advisory firms.
-In 2020, the SEC adopted amendments to the proxy rules governing proxy advisers, which are designed to enhance the accuracy and transparency of proxy voting advice provided by proxy advisory firms to investors, including increasing disclosure around material conflicts of interest in proxy voting advice, providing an opportunity for a period of review and feedback through which companies and other soliciting parties would be able to identify errors in the proxy voting advice and codifying that proxy adviser vote recommendations are considered proxy solicitations and are therefore subject to the anti-fraud provisions of Rule 14a-9 under the federal Securities Exchange Act prohibiting any materially false or misleading statement.
-Significantly, certain major institutional investors, such as BlackRock, Inc (which invests more than US$7.8 trillion in client assets) and the Vanguard Group (which invests more than US$6.2 trillion in client assets) have stated that they reach proxy voting decisions on the basis of their own internally developed guidelines, independent of proxy advisory firms, and have sought to engage directly and pragmatically with companies.
+In 2020, the SEC, led by former President Trump's appointee chairman Jay Clayton, adopted amendments to the proxy rules governing proxy advisers, which were designed to enhance the accuracy and transparency of proxy voting advice provided by proxy advisory firms to investors, including increasing disclosure around material conflicts of interest in proxy voting advice, providing an opportunity for a period of review and feedback through which companies and other soliciting parties would be able to identify errors in the proxy voting advice and codifying that proxy adviser vote recommendations are considered proxy solicitations and are therefore subject to the anti-fraud provisions of Rule 14a-9 under the federal Securities Exchange Act prohibiting any materially false or misleading statement.
+The change in administrations in the United States in 2021, and the resulting reshuffling in the leadership of the SEC, was accompanied by changes in the SEC's goals and priorities.
+In particular, while the SEC during the Trump Administration sought to loosen the regulations applicable to US public companies, the SEC during the Biden Administration has announced plans to scale up disclosure requirements around various issues, including ESG and proxy voting.
+In November 2021, the SEC proposed two further amendments to the proxy rules governing proxy advisers, which would scale back certain of the changes enacted in 2020 in response to concerns expressed by investors and others that the new rules may impair the timeliness and independence of proxy voting advice and subject proxy advisers to undue litigation risks and compliance costs.
+Significantly, certain major institutional investors, such as BlackRock, Inc (which invests more than US$9.5 trillion in client assets) and the Vanguard Group (which invests more than US$7.2 trillion in client assets) have stated that they reach proxy voting decisions on the basis of their own internally developed guidelines, independent of proxy advisory firms, and have sought to engage directly and pragmatically with companies.
 These major institutions are uniquely positioned to use their influence to recalibrate the system to reduce reliance on proxy advisory firms.
+Importantly, and as further discussed later in this chapter, these major institutions are converging toward a more stakeholder-, and less stockholder-, focused vision of corporate governance.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), signed into law in July 2010, was passed in response to corporate governance practices perceived by some to have contributed to the 2008–2010 economic crisis.
 The Dodd-Frank Act requires additional disclosure in corporate proxies and non-binding shareholder votes on various questions of corporate governance (notably, concerning executive compensation), and contemplates greater access for shareholder-proposed director nominees to the company proxy.
 In the latter regard, most S&P 500-listed companies now afford shareholders with expanded proxy access rights to facilitate director nominations if certain requirements are met.
 In more recent years, the SEC has adopted rule amendments to streamline disclosure requirements, reduce duplicative or overlapping disclosure obligations and update the periodic disclosure requirements relating to a company's business, human capital resources, legal proceedings, risk factors and management's discussion and analysis of business trends and uncertainties.
 These changes seek to encourage flexible, principles-based disclosure and permit increased use of summaries, cross-references and hyperlinks to reduce repetition.